2026 Hands-On Review

 We call it the 'Ultra' shift.
 2026 isn't about burr size anymore.
 It's geometry, workflow, and adjustment precision.

 You used to pick between small or large conicals.
 Now you pick the burr shape.
-Heptagonal (seven-sided) is the all-rounder, enough body, enough clarity.
+Heptagonal (seven-sided) is the all-rounder.
+Enough body, enough clarity.
 Hexagonal (six-sided) is for clarity freaks drinking $40/bag Ethiopian naturals where a single bitter note ruins the cup.

 Perfect grind quality means nothing if the grinder sits unused because you hate unscrewing a threaded cup.
 Magnetic cups and external dials cut the friction.
 You'll actually use the thing daily.
 Switching from V60 to espresso in three seconds?
 That's what makes manual viable for high-volume brewing.